In Catholic schools, curriculum reflects a Christian view of the person and of society.

 Religion is one of the Learning Areas in Diocesan Catholic schools and colleges.
 Teaching about Religion is intended to enhance learners’ knowledge and understanding of Catholicism in particular and religion in general, so that they are able to participate effectively and critically in a variety of settings from the classroom to the parish and in the wider community.
 The Religion program in Catholic schools and colleges is complemented by a whole range of experiences that nurture a religious way of living.

-Members of the Religious Education Team at the Catholic Education Office, under the leadership of the Assistant to the Director: Mission, support Catholic schools and colleges by:
+Members of the Formation, Identity and Religious Education (FIARE) team at the Catholic Education Office, under the leadership of the Assistant to the Director: Mission, support Catholic schools and colleges by:

 - assisting with the development, implementation and review of the Diocesan Religion syllabus and school Religion programs